 - a.
 The maximum floor area for four or more stories above grade plane was determined by dividing the maximum total allowable building area by the number of stories in accordance with Section 506.4.
 The floor area of the stories is assumed to be equal. - b.
-Frontage based on open space widths of 30 feet or more.
+Frontage based on open space widths of 30 feet or more. - c.
+Interpolation permitted. - d.
+Sprinklers must be provided in woodworking areas in Group F-1 occupancies when the fire area exceeds 2,500 square feet in accordance with Section 903.2.4.1 and when areas manufacturing upholstered furniture or mattresses exceed 2,500 square feet in accordance with Section 903.2.4. - e.

-- e.
 Sprinklers must be provided for Group F-1 occupancies when the fire area exceeds 12,000 square feet, or the combined area of all Group F-1 occupancies exceeds 24,000 square feet, in accordance with Section 903.2.4, or by reason of other specific conditions in that section.
 In lieu of sprinklers, compartmentalization of the floor area into fire areas not more than 12,000 square feet per compartment and not more than 24,000 square feet total can be provided with fire-resistance-rated construction in accordance with Chapter 7. - f.
 Type VB construction does not permit two stories above grade plane. - g.
 Type VB construction does not permit three stories above grade plane. - h.
 Single-story Group F-2 occupancies may be unlimited in area if the frontage width is at least 60 feet in accordance with Section 507.2.